razamehar/Naples-Diaper-Market-Geo-Analytics-for-Potential-Estimation/README.md

 This project is licensed under the Raza Mehar License.
 See the LICENSE.md file for details.

 ## Contact:
-For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com], Pujan Thapa at [impujan@outlook.com] or Syed Najam Mehdi at [najam.electrical.ned@gmail.com].
+For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com], Pujan Thapa at [iampujan@outlook.com] or Syed Najam Mehdi at [najam.electrical.ned@gmail.com].

 ## Bibliography & References
 - Alan Agresti, Maria Kateri.
 “Foundations of Statistics for Data Scientists with R and Python”.
 CRC Press.
 2022.
 - Sebastian Raschka, Yuxi (Hayden) Liu, Vahid Mirjalili.
 “Machine Learning with PyTorch and Scikit-Learn”.
 Packt Publishing Ltd. 2022.
 - Aurélien Géron.
 “Hands-On Machine Learning with Scikit-Learn & TensorFlow”.
 O’Reille Media.
 2019.

-## License:
-This project is licensed under the Raza Mehar License.
-See the LICENSE.md file for details.

-## Contact:
-For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com].